pingcap/talent-plan/rust/projects/tools/answers.md

 not often used for production libraries.
 What are some downsides of placing a program's user interface into a library instead of directly into the executable?

-Answer: A library is usually used by various users and applications.
-If the user interface is placed into the library, we tend to hide everything else in our library because our binary need not know them.
-Not exposing public APIs prevents us from distributing the library to other users who need the functions inside and do not need the user interface.
-Even though there are necessary public APIs, the user interface is definitely a waste of space and confusing to other users.
+Answer: If you put the UI in the library, the library consumers are going to be forced to link to the UI code along with the dependencies that are only needed by the UI.
+This will increase their compilation time and binary size.